Password Access Control Workflow(Feature available only in Premium and Enterprise Editions)

-- Click the link "Check in" against the specific request to revoke permission to the user.
+- Click the link "Check in" against the specific request to revoke the user's access permission.
 Once you do this, user will not be allowed to view the password.
-Also, the request will vanish from the list
+Also, the request will vanish from the list.

 Once a password is checked out by a user, it will be checked in due to any of the following three reasons:

-- User checks-in on his own after using the password
+- User checks-in on their own after using the password.

-When password is checked in, if the admin settings require automatic password reset, PMP will try to reset the password.
-In case, PMP is not able to reset the password in the actual resource, PMP will immediately trigger email notifications to the administrators who approved the password access request of the user.
-They can troubleshoot and set things right.
+When password is checked in, if the admin settings require automatic password reset, Password Manager Pro will try to reset the password.
+In case, PMP is not able to reset the password in the actual resource, Password Manager Pro will immediately trigger email notifications to the administrators who approved the password access request of the user, who can troubleshoot and set things right.
 The password reset failure will also reflect in the audit trails.

-PMP provides option for creating scheduled tasks for automatically resetting the passwords periodically.
-It is quite possible that a scheduled task start executing the reset of a password that is being used by a user.
+Password Manager Pro provides option for creating scheduled tasks for automatically resetting the passwords periodically.
+It is quite possible that a scheduled task starts executing the reset of a password that is currently being used by a user.
 If that reset task is allowed to get executed successfully, the user will be working with an outdated password.
-To avoid such issues, PMP will not allow reset of that password alone.
+To avoid such issues, Password Manager Pro will not allow reset of that password alone.
 (All other passwords of other resources that are part of the scheduled task will be reset).
 The failure of scheduled reset of the particular password will reflect in the audit trails.

 If you want to disable access control for any of the resources, you (administrator) may do so at anytime as explained below:

-- Click the link "Configure Access Control" from "More Options" listing
+- Click the link "Configure Access Control" from "Resource Actions" listing.

 When an administrator leaves the organization or moves to a different department, resources owned by that administrator are transferred to some other administrator.
 If the departing administrator had acted as the approver for password release requests, the approval privileges should also be transferred.
 Otherwise, users requesting access to passwords will have no one to approve.
 Password Manager Pro provides an option to handle this scenario by allowing transfer of approver privileges from one administrator to another.
 All the resources that were earlier controlled by one admin can be easily transferred in bulk to another admin.